 All students will be required to take the PA-CAT as part of the selection process.
 To learn more about the PA-CAT, visit the Physician Assistant College Admissions Test (PA-CAT) website.

 For information about program requirement for the PA-CAT, please see Step 4 under the Apply to MDC tab on this page.

 There is financial aid available to cover some of the cost of the PA-CAT for qualifying students.
 Please contact the test sponsor for more information.

-The following criteria is used to determine which candidates will be eligible for the Oral Interview and Written Essay phase of the Admissions process:
+The following criteria is used to determine which students will be selected for the Oral Interview phase of the selection process: